Thinking of visiting Nambia with kids but are not sure what to expect and if it’s even a good idea? This article should help you decide.

-You need to take malaria pills and get vaccination against yellow fever if you travel to most African countries.
-Not in Namibia.
+You need to take malaria pills and get a vaccination against yellow fever if you travel to most African countries.
+Not so in Namibia (generally).

 If you don’t travel North of Etosha (to Caprivi strip), you don’t have to worry about malaria.
-Theoretically there is a chance of malaria mosquitos being active in Etosha during the rain season, but if you travel in the dry cooler months (most tourists do), you really don’t need malaria pills.
-Of course, check before you go as the situation might change, but as long as I have known, Namibia tourist areas have been malaria-free.
+Theoretically, there is a chance of malaria mosquitos being active in Etosha during the rain season, but if you travel in the dry cooler months (as most tourists and families with school-going kids do), you really don’t need malaria pills.

 Overall, there are not many flies or mosquitos in Namibia, and certainly not in the dry season.
 Nothing compared to Tanzania or Australia’s Red Centre…

-5. Namibia has plenty of wildlife and beautiful nature
+3. Namibia has lots of wildlife and beautiful nature

 Seeing safari animals is probably the main reason why most people travel to Africa.
-You will not be disappointed as there is plenty of wildlife in Namibia and you will see it daily, often just next to the road.
+You will not be disappointed as there is plenty of wildlife in Namibia.
+You will see it daily, often just next to the road.
 Abundant wildlife will be a big hit with kids of any age!

-6. Namibia has plenty to keep the kids interested and engaged
+5. Namibia has plenty to keep your kids interested and entertained

 What most people like most about Namibia?
 Landscapes, animals, red sand dunes?
 Absolutely!
 But the people I talked to, all smiled when they remembered Namibian sundowners.